MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/contoso/scope.md

 | Deploy Backup Vault and enforce backup setting for Windows and Linux VMs | Deploy backup vault and enable backup                           | 'Landing Zones' management group | Every Resource Group with VMs in a landing zone subscription has a backup vault to which all VMs are backed up. |
 | Add diagnostic setting to backup vault                                   | Link Backup Vault diagnostics to central Log Analytics instance | 'Landing Zones' management group | Platform team has horizontal view over all VM backup                                                            |

 Contoso also recognizes the need to add backup capabilities to other resource types other than Virtual Machines.
-However, given the highly specific nature of these backups and the different approaches an application team can take to backup, Contoso does not enforce these settings centrally.
+But given the highly specific nature of these backups and the different approaches an application team can take to backup, Contoso does not enforce these settings centrally.

 ## Security, Governance and Compliance

 For Contoso to understand what controls must be implemented, and where these controls must be layered in their Azure architecture, they have developed and established a control framework to map their requirements to Azure platform capabilities.
 The framework principals are data protection, network protection, key management, vulnerability, and least privilege to ensure any whitelisted Azure service can conform to Contoso's enterprise security requirements, which are implemented using Azure Policy, Azure AD PIM, Azure RBAC, Azure Security Center, Azure Sentinel, and Azure Monitor.

-Through policy driven management, Contoso's policy implementation will ensure new subscriptions and resources will immediately be brought to their target compliant state.
+Through policy-driven management, Contoso's policy implementation will ensure new subscriptions and resources will immediately be brought to their target compliant state.
 The primary policy effects used by Contoso to achieve this is "deployIfNotExists", "deny", "append", and "modify".

-* For "deployIfNotExist" policies, Contoso ensures IaaS and PaaS resources, as well as new subscriptions are compliant during creation regardless of *how* it is being created.
+- For "deployIfNotExist" policies, Contoso ensures IaaS and PaaS resources, as well as new subscriptions are compliant during creation regardless of *how* it is being created.

-* For "deny" policies, Contoso ensures the appropriate guardrails are in place to avoid misconfigurations, such as accidentally deploying a workload that is not whitelisted and/ot deploying to a region that is not explicitly allowed.
+- For "deny" policies, Contoso ensures the appropriate guardrails are in place to avoid misconfigurations, such as accidentally deploying a workload that is not whitelisted and/ot deploying to a region that is not explicitly allowed.

-* For "append" policies, Contoso can add the necessary tags to resources without requiring user interaction or input upfront, helping to ensure appropriate cost centers etc. are applied.
+- For "append" policies, Contoso can add the necessary tags to resources without requiring user interaction or input upfront, helping to ensure appropriate cost centers etc. are applied.

-* For "modify" policies, Contoso can easily make horizontal changes to the tag metadata on resources in case of organizational changes, expansions, or other factors that may impact the organization of resources.
+- For "modify" policies, Contoso can easily make horizontal changes to the tag metadata on resources in case of organizational changes, expansions, or other factors that may affect the organization of resources.

 Contoso's existing Azure subscriptions will initially start with "audit" and "auditIfNotExists" policies to understand the current resource distribution from a compliance perspective, as well as what changes are necessary to bring the existing subscriptions with their resources into the target landing zones.

 From a platform architecture perspective, the principals of Contoso policy implementation will ensure that:

-* Platform is autonomous
+- Platform is autonomous
 When a new subscription is created, Azure Policy will automate and ensure requisite plumbing is in place, such as security, networking, logging and workload specific policies mapped to Contoso's controls.

-* Security is non-negotiable
+- Security is nonnegotiable
 Any workload that is deployed into Contoso's Azure environment is monitored from a security perspective, and enforcement is in place to ensure data protection, network protection, encryption at-rest, encryption in-transit, key management.
 This will reduce any vulnerability scenarios regardless of whether resources are subject to testing in a sandbox subscription, connected to the corporate network or the internet, or any other landing zone.
 Contoso will use Compliance view in Azure Policy together with Azure Sentinel workbooks to review and monitor overall compliance and security posture for the tenant.

-* Application teams are autonomous
+- Application teams are autonomous
 Contoso's Azure platform doesn't dictate how application teams should use Azure, leaving them free to use any client to interact with, deploy, and manage their applications in their subscriptions, where Azure Policy will guarantee that their applications are deployed in a compliant way, by enforcing security, logging, backup, connectivity, and appropriate access.

 All of Contoso's policyDefinitions and policyAssignments are treated as source code, and will be developed, reviewed, and deployed from their Git repository.